Design and environment

 Stirling DSDC has also launched a new service to independently assess how well designed your care setting is for people with dementia.
 A team of trained auditors will visit the building and carry out a detailed audit of all areas used by people with dementia.
 They will then produce an in-depth report and provide a rating for your building.
 You will be awarded a certificate confirming the level you have achieved.

 For more information contact Stirling DSDC

-Architecture and Design of Long Term Care for people with Dementia is a reading list produced by the Alzheimer's Society.
+Designing environments for alzheimer's disease is a reading list produced by the Alzheimer's Association.